Q: How many students attend NEC?

 A: The Conservatory Residence Hall provides double rooms, with a small number of single rooms and graduate suites.
-All students residing in the hall are on the meal plan, and dining dollars can be used in our recently renovated dining hall.
+All students residing in the hall are on the meal plan, and dining dollars can be used in our dining hall.
 The Residence Hall is also directly across from the Jordan Hall building, which makes it very convenient for students who need to be on campus often.

 Q: Do I have to live in the Residence Hall?

 A: All new undergraduate students, including transfers, are required to live in the Residence Hall for their first year.
 Undergraduate students who are married, over age 21, or living at home with parent(s) at their permanent address in the Boston area may request an exemption.